 1. Adjust your expectations.
-For example, if you have a list of 10 things you want to accomplish today, pare it down to two and leave the rest for other days.
-A sense of accomplishment goes a long way to reducing stress.
+For example, if you have a list of 10 things you want to accomplish today, determine which seem most important today (that is, prioritize), and leave the rest for other days.
+A sense of accomplishment and control like this goes a long way to reducing stress.

 3. Relaxation techniques such as audiotapes that teach deep breathing or visualization can help reduce stress.